 Phoebe Lesch, born 1970 in Munich, studied Romance languages, literature and visual arts in France from 1990 until 1996.
-Her taste for Utopia, philosophical contemplation and tilting at windmills culminated in a thesis on Tommaso Campanella's City of the Sun.

 From 2003 to 2007 she studied sculpture and painting at the Accademia di Brera Milan in the class of Paolo Gallerani and at the Akademie der Bildenden Künste München in the class of Gerhard Merz.

 In 2007 she went to Rome and started developing her own aesthetic language, stayed for five years and still feels strong bonds to the city.
 Phoebe lives in Munich and has been showing her work in public institutions and private venues.